andthum/mdtools/docs/source/doc_pages/general_docs/usage.rst

 .. note::

-    Currently, most of the checks are wrapped in ``if debug: do check`` conditions (see section below), even if the check is computationally cheap.
+    Currently, most of the checks are wrapped in ``if debug: do check`` conditions (see :ref:`debug-mode-label`), even if the check is computationally cheap.
 However, when writing new code or refactoring old one, we will use assert statements for computationally cheap checks.

 .. _debug-mode-label: